Tekraj15/Ecommerce-Support-Agentic-RAG/README.md

-# E-Commerce Customer Support Agentic RAG (from scratch)
+# E-Commerce Customer Support Agentic RAG

 This repository contains the source code and project structure for a modular, scalable E-Commerce Customer Support AI Agent.
 The agent is designed to provide intelligent, automated support for customers and can integrate with various APIs and tools for seamless functionality.